For the first time in 94 years, Beijing's Forbidden City to open at night

 Lantern festival

-Completed in 1420, the Forbidden City was the home of China's emperors and served as the government's political center for over 500 years.
+Completed in 1420, the Forbidden City was the home of emperors and served as the political center of China for over 500 years.

 Back in the day, celebrating the Lantern Festival in the Forbidden City was a tradition reserved for Imperial families.